Sara's: Cast

-Smruthi Anish as pregnant lady in movie theatre.

 Production

 Development

 After the success of Oru Muthassi Gadha (2016), Jude Anthany Joseph began working on two scripts: the one being titled Detective Prabhakaran based on the works of renowned writer G. R. Indugopan, and other one is 2403 ft, based on the 2018 Kerala floods and had featured an ensemble cast with Tovino Thomas and Tanvi Ram in the lead roles.
 The project went into floors in October 2019 and two schedules had been completed until early 2020.
 Due to the COVID-19 pandemic lockdown in India, the progress of both the films had been affected and both required a huge film crew and expenses, which could not be made due to the lockdown.
 As a result, Joseph temporarily halted the projects and later worked on a new film with the title Sara's.
 Anna Ben and Sunny Wayne were roped in to play leading roles, the former playing the titular character Sara, an associate director who is struggling to do her first project.
 The title, as mentioned by Joseph, referred to her decisions and story.
 He planned to address a "serious and relevant content based on childbirth, unlike his previous films which explained the "core message in an entertaining way".
 Anna Ben's real-life father and scriptwriter Benny P. Nayarambalam assigned to play the character of her on-screen father.